Skip to content

 - type: run

-cmd: ['curl', '-X', 'POST', '-H', 'Content-type: application/json', '--data', '{"text":"Apply completed successfully for directory: $TERRATEAM_DIR"}', '$SLACK_WEBHOOK_URL']
+cmd: ['curl', '-X', 'POST', '-H', 'Content-Type: application/json', '--data', '{"text":"Apply failed for $TERRATEAM_DIR"}', '$SLACK_WEBHOOK_URL']

 Custom Webhook Server